Concept and foundations of free trade

 Vulnerable sectors, such as small businesses and workers in affected industries, face difficulties competing against large multinationals or cheaper imported products.

-Protecting these sectors requires public policies focused on training, social security, and the promotion of local industries to prevent unemployment and social exclusion.
+Protecting these sectors requires public policies focused on training, social security and promotion of local industries to avoid unemployment and social exclusion.

-Furthermore, regulation must ensure that free trade does not compromise labor rights or degrade living conditions, seeking a balance between openness and social justice.
+Furthermore, regulation must guarantee that free trade does not compromise labor rights or degrade living conditions, seeking a balance between openness and social justice.